 When kids are young, it’s much more difficult to keep them gluten-free when you are not around.
 Start teaching them early about not accepting food from anyone but you, your partner/spouse and others who understand celiac disease.
 If accidents happen, calmly explain to the relative what went wrong, why it’s a problem, and how it can be avoided in the future.

 It can take time to learn how to get your point across in a way that will resonate with others.
 The simplest advice that I can give is to keep individual personalities in mind and persist until you find methods that work.
 You can do it — seriously!

-Alice Bast is President and CEO of Beyond Celiac (formerly the National Foundation for Celiac Awareness).
+Alice Bast is President and CEO of Beyond Celiac.
 For resources to help navigate your gluten-free diet, visit www.beyondceliac.org